Oudwins/dstyler/README.md

 ## A word of warning!

 This is a very early library, the api's might change fast.
-I am currently working on adding a few more method and react support.
+I am currently working on adding a few more methods and react support.

 ## API